pic-protocol/pic-prototyping/SECURITY.md

 - integrity,
 - or availability

-of the PIC Specification, its reference materials, or its users.
+of this implementation or its users.

+---

 ## Response Timeline